 We study smallholder rice farmers in eastern Uganda.
 The eligible sample for this study are rice farmers that will be planting rice in the second season of 2016.
 Planting for this season starts around August and can go on up to October.
-The eligible sample of farmers should also use their own recycled seed as planting material.
 Between June and August 2014, we collected detailed socio-economic data from about 400 small-holder rice farmers in the East of Uganda.
-In particular, we sampled from three districts, .
-Sampling of households was done with the assistance of the Uganda Bureau of Statistics (UBOS).
+In of the sample, and the test is likely to be under-powered.